 General Eligibility Requirements

-Moving Through The SOWK Program shows an overview of the program requirements, including how the Gate Process connects to the required Field Experiences.
+This graphic, Moving Through The SOWK Program, shows an overview of the program requirements, including how the Gate Process connects to the required Field Experiences.
 You must successfully be approved through the proper gates prior to engaging in any Field Experience.

 For more information on the Gate Process, please review the Gate Courses Process.

 Field Course Requirements